mgurdal/go-tutorial/docs/data-structures.md

 ```

 ### Parameters
-Parameters given to functions are copied.
-For this reason, changes made on the parameters do not affect the status of variables outside the function.
+Parameters given to functions are **copied**.
+For this reason, modifying the parameters do not affect the status of variables outside the function.

 ```go
 type Wallet struct {